BadRobots1014/pybase-2026/README.md

 venv\Scripts\activate
 ```

-Now you need to install the dependencies to environment so the code will actually work
+Now you need to install the dependencies to this environment so the code will actually work

 ```bash
 pip install robotpy[all]
 ```

 </details>

 #### Linux